Maruku99/Maruku99/README.md

 - 👋 Hi, I’m @Maruku99
 - 👀 I’m interested in learning to programming and get better at it
-- 🌱 I’m currently learning telematik
+- 🌱 I’m currently studing telematik

 <!---
 Maruku99/Maruku99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.